CKVV-FM

-CKVV-FM is a Canadian radio station broadcasting an variety hits format on the frequency of 97.5 MHz (FM) in Kemptville, Ontario.
+CKVV-FM is a Canadian radio station broadcasting a variety hits format on the frequency of 97.5 MHz (FM) in Kemptville, Ontario.
 The station is branded as 97.5 Moose FM.

 History

 On December 13, 2010, the Haliburton Broadcasting Group applied to operate a new FM radio station in Kemptville at 97.5 MHz.
 This application received CRTC approval on April 21, 2011.